the-developer-guy/tic-tac-multiplayer/README.md

 Signal the server, that the player is ready for a match, like a heartbeat.
 Authentication required.

+Authentication: add your `token` to the HTTP header.

 Recommended refresh period: 1-60s.
 Players idling for more than 60s will be marked as `inactive`.

 If the player is scheduled for a match, the response includes a timestamp and lobby ID.